10 days from £2085pp plus international flights.

 You head out of the city early this morning to Phulchowki, 'hill of flowers'.
 This is a great region for nature lovers, with not just colourful rhododendrons and orchids but many species of birds.
 You are driven as high up the hill as conditions allow, and then leave the vehicle behind to explore on foot.
 Listen and look out for bulbuls, flowerpeckers, sunbirds, warblers and nuthatches, among others, with your guide helping you spot and identify each species.
 You gradually descend the hill, arriving at Godavari Botanical Gardens where many other colourful birds can be seen, before being driven back to Kantipur Temple House.
 Breakfast, lunch, dinner

 It's an early start today for the drive to Chitwan National Park, a journey of around 5 hours, with opportunities for bird watching en-route.
-You should arrive at Into the Wild Eco Resort in the mid afternoon.
-Settle in to your cottage, enjoying the views from your balcony, and savour some fresh food from the hotel's organic vegetable garden in the restaurant, as you rest after the journey.
+You should arrive at Parkland Lodge in the mid afternoon.
+Settle in to your air-conditioned room, enjoying the views from your balcony, then enjoy a drink in bar before dining in the restaurant, as you rest after the journey.
 Breakfast, lunch, dinner

 You leave Chitwan behind as you travel to Koshi Tappu Wildlife Reserve in the far east of the country.
 You pass through several towns and villages on the way, offering fascinating glimpses into local life, and arriving at Koshi Tappu Wildlife Camp by late afternoon.
 The setting is tranquil, near the Koshi River, and you'll soon feel relaxed in these new surroundings, watching birds and butterflies among the trees.
 Later you sit down to dinner, a choice of local and international cuisine, before retiring to bed.
 Breakfast, lunch, dinner